Ensure Giotto Suite is installed

 spat_net <- getSpatialNetwork(viz)

-One of the most convenient descriptors of where an object is in space is its minima and maxima in the coordinate plane, also known as the boundaries or spatial extent of that information.
+One of the most convenient descriptors of where an object is in space is its minimal and maximal in the coordinate plane, also known as the boundaries or spatial extent of that information.
 It can be thought of as bounding box around where your information exists in space.
 Giotto incorporates usage of the SpatExtent class and associated ext() generic from terra to describe objects spatially.

 ext(image) # giottoLargeImage